-The entry requirement for this course is a Bachelor (Honours) Degree at a 2:2 or above in a Computing discipline (Computing; Computer Science; Computer Networking; Software Engineering; Cyber Security) or other IT discipline with minimum of 50% Computing modules in the last two years of study.
+The entry requirement for this course is a Bachelor (Honours) Degree at a 2:2 or above in a Computing discipline such as Computing; Computer Science; Computer Networking; Software Engineering or Cyber Security).

 Months of entry

-The course is a fully online version of the MSc Advance Security and Digital Forensics on-campus programme.
+The course is a fully online version of the MSc Advanced Security & Digital Forensics on-campus programme.
 All teaching and learning resources are online, with all assessments also carried out remotely.
 There is also the option to spread the course modules out over a number of years, making the course ideal for students who cannot attend on-campus classes or those in employment.

 Course contact details